EXCLUSIVE-U.S. delays American diplomats' return to China amid concerns over coronavirus testing, quarantine

 Around 60 passengers of "Flight One" were met by more than 150 Chinese officials in HAZMAT suits who directed them for COVID-19 testing.
 Swabs were taken by U.S. medical officials, with the tests conducted by Chinese labs, diplomatic sources familiar with the process said.

-Diplomats were questioned by Chinese authorities about their social activities - whether they ate at a restaurant or attended a social gathering - prior to the 18-hour journey in a cargo plane from Washington.
+Diplomats were questioned by Chinese authorities about their social activities - whether they ate at a restaurant or attended social gatherings - prior to their flight.
 They were then ushered into a VIP lounge to wait some 10 hours for their test results before they could leave.

 Uncertainty about returning has been magnified by regulations that cap the amount of time the State Department can cover the expenses of diplomats evacuated from their posts.